 What You’ll Need

 Well, first you’ll need a site that you’ve already built in Wix.
 Since you’re here, I’ll assume you’ve got one of those lying around, as I do.
-Mine is a one-page demo site that I built when I was testing all of the best site builders for 2022.
+Mine is a one-page demo site that I built when I was testing all of the best site builders for 2024.
+Another thing is that you should have all the images you used for your original website stored in a folder somewhere.
+Trust me, this makes the whole process a lot easier.
+With those two things, a coffee, and a little time on your hands, you’re ready to get started.Starting a GoDaddy Site

 Wrapping Up

-The whole process is (mostly) self-explanatory, and pretty standard.
-Then you’ll need to wait a little bit – usually no more than a few days – to see your domain active in your GoDaddy account.
+The entire process is generally self-explanatory and follows a standard procedure.
+Afterward, you will need to wait a brief period, typically no more than a few days, to observe your domain becoming active in your GoDaddy account.

 Overall, the process is simple and fast.
 If I hadn’t been taking screenshots for this tutorial, I would’ve been done in about 10-15 minutes.